axos88/optics-rs/README.md

 ### 📦 Composability

 All optic implementations implement a set of base traits that define the operations they can perform.
 Currently three base operations are defined: (`HasSetter`, `HasGetter`, `HasReverseGet`).
-This will likely be extended in the future to make it possible to add a `Traversal` for example.
+This will likely need to be extended in the future to make it possible to add a `Traversal` for example.
+When certain conditions are met, specific marker traits are implemented for other base operations, such as `HasTotalGetter` (if the `HasGetter` error is `Infallible`), `HasOver` (if the optic is at least a prism), or `HasTotalReverseGet` (if the `HasReverseGet` error is `Infallible`.

 Concrete structs of implementations of the optics are private, and interaction with optics is only allowed when wrapped in an exposed `Impl` struct (constructor functions returning `Impl` are exposed).
 This can be used to combine optics or to downgrade an optic, such as a `Lens` into a `Getter`, if the desired behaviour is to restrict the optic to only allow reading data.

 Optics - even if they are of different types can be combined.
-The rule of thumb is that the combination of two optics X<S, I> and Y<I, A> will result in the most advanced optic type that requires base traits that both components implement:
+The rule of thumb is that the combination of two optics X<S, I> and Y<I, A> will result in the most advanced optic type that requires a set of base traits that both components implement:

 |               | `PartialGetter` | Getter        | Prism | Lens | Iso | `FallibleIso` | Setter |
 |:--------------|:---------------|:--------------|:--------|:------|:-----|:--------------|:-------|